b-lukaszuk/RJ_BS_eng/contents/association.md

 (`(0.0, 0.0)`).
 Next, we replace the initial values in `mCorsPvals` with the correct ones by using two `for` loops.
 Inside them we extract a tuple (`corPval`) from the unique `corsPvals`.
-First, we test if a `corPval` given two variables (e.g. "a" and "b") is in the dictionary `corsPvals` (`haskey` etc.).
+First, we test if a `corPval` for a given two variables (e.g. "a" and "b") is in the dictionary `corsPvals` (`haskey` etc.).
 If so then we insert it into the `mCorsPvals`.
 If not, then we search in `corsPvals` by its reverse (so, e.g. "b" and "a") with `get(corsPvals, (colNames[cn], colNames[rn]), etc.)`.